Hatchback: North America

 In 1974, the larger Chevrolet Nova became available in a hatchback body style.
 The Nova hatchback was also rebadged as the Chevrolet Concours, Pontiac Ventura, Pontiac Phoenix, Oldsmobile Omega, Buick Apollo, and Buick Skylark.
-In 1980, General Motors released its first front-wheel drive hatchback models, the Chevrolet Citation and Pontiac Phoenix.
+In 1980, General Motors introduced its first front-wheel-drive hatchback models, the Chevrolet Citation and Pontiac Phoenix.

 Both AMC and GM offered a dealer accessory that turned their compact hatchback models into low-cost recreational vehicles.
 An example is the Mini-Camper Kit for the AMC Hornet, a low-priced canvas tent that converted an open hatchback into a camping compartment with room for sleeping.
 The "Mini-Camper" was a weatherproof covering that fitted over the roof section from the B-pillar back to the rear bumper that was easy to set up.

 Ford Motor Company's first hatchback was the Ford Pinto Runabout, introduced in 1971.
 The Pinto-based 1974-1978 Ford Mustang II was offered as a hatchback.
-The body style was continued for the redesigned Fox platform-based 1979 third generation Mustang and the Mercury Capri derivative.
-For 1981, Ford offered hatchback versions of its sub-compact Escort and the badge-engineered Mercury Lynx, which were now front-wheel drive.
+The body style was carried over to the redesigned Fox platform-based 1979 third generation Mustang and the Mercury Capri derivative.
+For 1981, Ford offered hatchback versions of its subcompact Escort and the badge-engineered Mercury Lynx, which were now front-wheel drive.
 Two-seat hatchback derivatives were introduced for 1982, the Ford EXP and the Mercury LN-7.

 Chrysler Corporation's first hatchbacks (and first front-wheel drive cars) were the 1978 Dodge Omni / Plymouth Horizon models, which were based on the French Simca-Talbot Horizon.
-These were followed by the 3-door hatchback Dodge Omni 024 / Plymouth Horizon TC3 which were later renamed Dodge Charger and Plymouth Turismo.
+These were followed by the 3-door hatchback Dodge Omni 024 / Plymouth Horizon TC3, which were later renamed Dodge Charger and Plymouth Turismo.